DeepRec-AI/DeepRec/modelzoo/dlrm/README.md

       - `--dynamic_ev`: Whether to enable Dynamic-dimension Embedding Variable.
 Default to False.(Not really enabled)
       - `--incremental_ckpt`: Set time of save Incremental Checkpoint.
 Default 0 to close.
       - `--workqueue`: Whether to enable Work Queue.
 Default to False.
       - `--protocol`: Set the protocol ['grpc', 'grpc++', 'star_server'] used when starting server in distributed training.
 Default to grpc.
+      - `--parquet_dataset`: Whether to enable ParquetDataset.
+Default is `True`.
     - Basic Settings:
       - `--data_location`: Full path of train & eval data, default to `./data`.
       - `--steps`: Set the number of steps on train dataset.
 Default will be set to 1 epoch.